haozhiqianga/plantuml-flowchart-builder/README.md

-# plantuml-flowchats-builder
+# plantuml-flowchart-builder
-Tools to generate plantuml flowchats from java sources.
+Tools to generate plantuml flowchart from java sources.